elastic/ecs/rfcs/text/0010-email.md

 <!-- Leave this ID at 0000.
 The ECS team will assign a unique, contiguous RFC number upon merging the initial stage of this RFC. -->

 - Stage: **1 (draft)** <!-- Update to reflect target stage.
 See https://elastic.github.io/ecs/stages.html -->
-- Date: **2020-11-30** <!-- The ECS team sets this date at merge time.
+- Date: **TBD** <!-- The ECS team sets this date at merge time.
 This is the date of the latest stage advancement. -->

 This RFC proposes a new top-level field to facilitate email use cases.